PaperMC/Paper/CONTRIBUTING.md

 3. Open the file at `./scripts/importmcdev.sh` and add the name of your file to the script.
 4. Re-patch the server `./paper patch`
 5. Edit away!

+This change is temporary!
+DO NOT COMMIT CHANGES TO THIS FILE!
+Once you have made your changes to the new file, and rebuilt patches, you may undo your changes to importmcdev.sh

+Any file modified in a patch file gets automatically imported, so you only need this temporarily to import it to create the first patch.

+To undo your changes to the file, type `git checkout scripts/importmcdev.sh`

 ## Modifying Patches
 Modifying previous patches is a bit more complex: